 According to PetMD, the first documented Abyssininian was called Zula, who appeared in Dr. William Gordon Stables’ 1876 book, “Cats: Their Points and Characteristics, With Curiosities of Cat Life, and a Chapter on Feline Ailments.”
-After the Abyssinian war of 1868, Zula joined a British soldier on his return home to England.
+After the Abyssinian war of 1868, Zula joined a British soldier on his return home

 The most likely story is based on recent genetic studies, which suggest the Aby’s ancestors lived along the coast of the Indian Ocean and parts of Southeast Asia.
-It wasn’t until 1935 that Abyssinians were first bred in the United States.

 As documented in the January 27, 1872 issue of Harper’s Weekly, the graceful Abyssinian took third place in the December 1871 Crystal Palace show.